Diet and Detox by the Moon

 Once you get a good rhythm going, you can refine it by paying attention to the Moon's transits through the Signs.
 Have you noticed how certain foods weigh you down sometimes, while at other times your body can assimilate them perfectly well?
 You can choose the right foods for your body on any given day based on the zodiac sign that the Moon is transiting.

-Each of the 4 elements (fire, earth, air and water) is associated with a different type of food:
+Each of the 4 elements in astrology (fire, earth, air and water) is associated with a different type of food:

 The Water Signs (Cancer, Scorpio and Pisces) are associated with carbohydrates.
 When the Moon is in these signs, our desire for comfort food, sugar and starch is at its strongest.
 Instead of stuffing yourself, try and opt for light seafood and vegetables that are high in nutrients, fibre and water-content.
 These will help ease cravings, cleanse the kidneys and ease the load on your digestive system.
 Dark green leafy vegetables, cabbage, cauliflower, asparagus and the like work well.